Facebook is a channel that is changing all the time, which doesn’t always make it easy for busy marketers to keep up with each and every small change.

 People Who Live in This Location

-This is only people who have listed their home as this location.
+This is only those who have listed their home as this location.
 This option is great to select for home-related businesses or anywhere that you are targeting homeowners only.

 People Recently in This Location